henry32144/cyclegan-notebook/README.md

 [Official implementation](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)

-The image below show the result of model training about 200 epochs, I think it is worse than the result of the original author.
+The image below shows the result of model training about 200 epochs, I think it is worse than the result of the original author.

 ![Result](./notebook_images/result.jpg)